 Oral Cancer Screenings – San Antonio, TX

-Oral cancer is one of the deadliest forms of the disease, but researchers at the Oral Cancer Foundation say that earlier diagnosis is the best way to reduce deaths associated with this disease.
+Oral cancer is one of the deadliest forms of the disease, and researchers at the Oral Cancer Foundation say that and early diagnosis is the best way to reduce deaths associated with it.
 At New Image Dentistry in San Antonio, we’re dedicated to doing our part to provide earlier diagnosis for oral cancer.
-During your six month dental exam, we will routinely perform a quick and comfortable oral cancer screening, using the state-of-the-art VELScope system.
-Keep reading to learn more or call our friendly team to schedule your dental exam and oral cancer screening at our dental office in San Antonio.
+During your six-month dental exam, we will routinely perform a quick and comfortable oral cancer screening using the state-of-the-art VELScope system.
+Keep reading to learn more or call our friendly team to schedule your exam and oral cancer screenings in our San Antonio, TX dental office.

 What is Oral Cancer?

 Oral cancer occurs when cells that make up the oral and facial structures (lips, mouth, face, throat, or neck) are damaged.
 In most cases, damaged cells are replaced by healthy cells, but when the damaged cell structure begins to over-replicate, you may be diagnosed with oral cancer.
 Some forms of this disease are benign, producing cysts or sores that can be easily removed.
 Malignant forms of oral cancer attack healthy cells and spread to other parts of the body, which can lead to death without intervention.

 Why is Oral Cancer Screening & Early Detection Important?

 One person every hour will die from oral cancer in the US alone, and 50% of those diagnosed with this disease will not survive the next five years.
 Research conducted by the Oral Cancer Foundation indicates that this disease is most treatable in its initial stages.
 It’s essential that this condition is diagnosed and treated as soon as possible.
 While we will screen for oral cancer during six-month checkups, please let our team or your general practitioner know if you notice any of the common warning signs of oral cancer, including: